soar-telescope/goodman_pipeline/OVERVIEW.md

 **h** for header corrected and data resized.

 ### Spectroscopic Reduction: _redspec_
-The spectroscopic reduction process is more complicated and can  be split in many subprocesses but here you will only find a summary, if you want detailed information please visit the code documentation page.
+The spectroscopic reduction process is more complicated and can  be split in many subprocesses.
+Here you will only find a summary, if you want detailed information please visit the code documentation page.
 The steps are the following: